rzbrk/satdb/README.md

 mysql -u dbuser -D orbdata -p < ./setup/init.sql
 ```

-### Directory structure
+### Directory structure for data downloads

 I recommend to establish a directory structure for the OMM and TLE files like
 the following:

-* `~/satdb-downloads/unprocessed/` here you can put all OMM and TLE downloads
+* `./data/unprocessed/` here you can put all OMM and TLE downloads
   which have still to be imported to the database.
-* `~/satdb-downloads/processed/` here you can move all files which are already
+* `./data/processed/` here you can move all files which are already
   imported to the database.
 You can access these files at a later time, whenever
   necessary.

-### Installation of Python modules and scripts
+### Installation of Python scripts and dependencies

+`satdb` uses [`pipenv`](https://pipenv.pypa.io/) to create and manage a virtualenv environment and keeps track of all the dependencies.
+Therefore, it is recommended to install pipenv before.
+In addition, `satdb` uses ['python 3.8'](https://www.python.org/).

-To install the python modules and scripts execute
+To install the python scripts in a pipenv virtual environment, execute
 [`./setup.py`](https://raw.githubusercontent.com/rzbrk/satdb/master/setup.py):

 ```
+cd ./scripts/
-python3 ./setup.py install
+pipenv install
 ```

 ### Adapt the config file